Nemwel-Boniface/decode_morse_code/README.md

 # Decode morse code

-This project will make use of the Ruby language syntac to decode a message in morse code.
+This project will make use of the Ruby language syntax to decode a message in morse code.

 Enjoy!